KwnGou/HospitalAdmissionApp/README.md

     1. Run the Server project.

-P.S.1 The script uses the default locations for the db files (C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\MSSQL\DATA\) if you have a difference on configuration either adapt the script or create the db manually and remove the CREATE DABASE statement from the script.
+P.S.1 The script uses the default locations for the db files (C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\MSSQL\DATA\) if you have a difference on configuration either adapt the script or create the db manually and remove the CREATE DATABASE statement from the script.
 P.S.2 If you want to configure the clinics / diseases / rooms / beds provided bellow is the data generation script (`DataGen.sql`).

 ### Screenshots: